 In order to figure out which of the 11 different heaters we ended up testing would best serve our readers, Jim tested each piece of hardware for a number of different things, including its rated wattage versus its actual wattage, maximum surface temperature (important for safety), the number of degrees Celsius each could raise the temperature of our test area in the space of an hour, number of decibels generated at a range of six feet, and the energy cost for using each heater if it were used for eight hours a day for 30 days at $0.12 per kWh (based on the average price of electricity in the united states as per a study published in 2011 by the Energy Information Administration).

-In addition to all of the number-driven-data we were after, we also looked at subjective issues surrounding the hardware—what kind of heating technology they use, cord length, whether they had digital or analog controls, the presence of a timer, degree settings versus heat levels, safety features, size and weight, build quality and convenience features (like a carry handle or whether the unit had wheels and if it was a pain in the ass to put together or if it could be used right out of the box) were all taken into consideration as well.
+In addition to all of the number-driven-data we were after, we also looked at subjective issues surrounding the hardware—what kind of heating technology is used, cord length, whether the heaters had digital or analog controls, the presence of a timer, degree settings versus heat levels, safety features, size, weight and build quality.
+Convenience features (like a carry handle or whether the unit had wheels and if it was a pain in the ass to put together or if it could be used right out of the box) were taken into consideration as well.

 Based on their overall performance and features, we’ve chosen two to recommend to you this year: one for heating small areas and the other for larger spaces (and thanks to its silent operation, in bedrooms or maybe TV rooms too).

 The best heater for small areas